 - It is possible to carry out detailed measurement of the volume of different brain structures that are important in A-T, and that some of these measurements reflect the levels of neurological disability that children and young people with A-T experience.

-Preliminary results from the study have been presented at the 2016 A-T Clinical Research Conference, Warsaw.
+The initial findings were also presented at the 2016 A-T Clinical Research Conference, Warsaw.
 Presentations on study design and recruitment updates were also given at the 2015 British Paediatric Neurology Association Meeting, Newcastle and at the 2015 Ataxia-Telangiectasia Workshop, Beijing.